kovach/web2/docs/index.md

 *Imperative rules* are marked with the `=>` arrow.
 They are free to *consume* events matched by their query and *construct* new events.

-To consume a tuple, an imperative rule marks some pattern in its query with the `..` marker.
+To consume an event, an imperative rule marks some pattern in its query with the `..` marker.
 The pattern clause is said to be *linear*.

   > example [(Go):](https://github.com/kovach/web2/blob/86b7f2ff04287f57d513eb2a769067526a18f1f8/examples/go.arrow#L24)
   > ```